 - At the top level, but involving the highest engagement, is to pick up the phone and call to ask them about what is going on which might give rise to an opportunity to engage them about the way you could help.
 It could be just a piece of advice to keep them going or maybe there is more substantial paid work needed.

 You can choose to do all or any of these strategies and you might want to pick and choose.
 It’s not a one-size-fits.
 There might be somewhere you want to do a call and some you might just want to stay in touch via a newsletter.

 Make the most of the clients you have.
 If you aren’t re-engaging with past clients, you’re likely to be missing out on additional fee income they could provide.

 Which of these client re-engagement options could you be using now?

-If you’d like my help to maximise instructions from your past (and current) clients AND attract new clients to your firm:
+If you’d like my help to maximize instructions from your past (and current) clients AND attract new clients to your firm:

-Join me at my one day ‘Profitable Practice Secrets’ workshop (online).
-At this workshop we’ll work together to analyse what your firm or practice needs in order to grow, and then start implementing the key ‘Accelerators’ to get more clients and increase your fee income and profits.
+Join me at my one-day ‘Profitable Practice Secrets’ workshop (online).
+At this workshop, we’ll work together to analyze what your firm or practice needs in order to grow, and then start implementing the key ‘Accelerators’ to get more clients and increase your fee income and profits.